 My favourite bit of the film was Stephen King’s cameo as a cantankerous old second-hand store owner, and the only part that scared me, in an otherwise unscary film littered with CGI boogeymen and too many darn flashbacks, was the bit in Beverley’s old house with Mrs. Kersh, the old lady.
 And not the old lady as a CGI streaker but purely as her human self.
 There’s something about really old ladies that scares people, which is why they pop up so often in horror movies.

 You know, there’s talk of a ‘three-quel’ to this franchise, that would have to be written from scratch as the book has already been filmed in its entirety.
 I’ll watch it if and when it comes out, because obviously I, like everyone else on the planet right now, have a massive case of FOMO (fear of missing out), but I won’t be happy about it.

 AUTHOR BIOGRAPHY OF SANDRA HARRIS.

-Sandra Harris is a Dublin-based novelist, film blogger and movie reviewer.
+Sandra Harris is a Dublin-based novelist, poet, short story writer and film and book blogger.
 She has studied Creative Writing and Film-Making.
-She has published a number of e-books on the following topics: horror film reviews, multi-genre film reviews, womens’ fiction, erotic fiction, erotic horror fiction and erotic poetry.
+She has published a number of e-books on the following topics: horror film reviews, multi-genre film reviews, women’s fiction, erotic fiction, erotic horror fiction and erotic poetry.
 Several new books are currently in the pipeline.
 You can browse or buy any of Sandra’s books by following the link below straight to her Amazon Author Page:

 You can contact Sandra at: